-Dreadlocks are the natural result of allowing ones hair to grow freely without cutting, trimming or other manipulation.
+Dreadlocks are the natural result of allowing our hair to grow freely without cutting, trimming or other manipulation.

-This is especially true for people of African descent, who made up nearly all Rastafarians during the early years of the movement and still make up the majority of Rastafarians today.
+This is especially true for people of African descent, who made up nearly all Rastafari during the early years of the movement and still make up the majority of Rastafari today.

-For this reason - the natural tendency of our hair to form them - dreadlocks are a declaration of power in the face of powerlessness.
-A clear statement of defiance against a system which has for so long denied people of African descent their identity and heritage.
-A reaffirmation that our God-given features are no less beautiful than anyone else's.
+For this reason - the natural tendency of our hair to form them - dreadlocks have become a declaration of identity.
+Not only for Rastafari but for all people of African descent who wear them.
+A bold statement in defiance of the dominant white supremacist narratives of beauty in western society.
+A reaffirmation that our natural features are no less beautiful than anyone else's.
 A reminder that in the embrace of our own individuality there is a unique beauty which should be a source of dignity, not shame.

 "Ideologically, dreadlocks express the Rastafarian belief in and commitment to naturalness.
 Trimming and combing, as well as straightening, are regarded as artificial, because they change the natural looks… Dreadlocks thus bespeak the Rastas' uncompromising posture against the artificiality of Babylon."
 6